-Packeting songs is a common (and powerful) tool that provides flexibility in managing a music library effectively.
-It’s combining two or more songs into a “packet” so they act as one song when scheduling music.
+Radio programmers either love or hate the idea of packeting songs in a music scheduling system.
+And there are good reasons for both emotions.
+Packeting songs is a common (and powerful) tool that provides flexibility in managing a music library.
+It combines two or more songs into a “packet,” so they act as one song when scheduling the log.

-Packeting songs is like stapling two or more cards together so they move at once.
-Each time the packet comes to the top, the most rested of the packeted songs plays.
+Packeting songs is like stapling two or more cards together so they simultaneously move to the bottom of the stack.
+Each time the packet comes to the top, the most rested of the packeted songs is considered for play.